mesonbuild/meson/docs/markdown/Qt5-module.md

 ## compile_translations (since v0.44.0)

-This method generates the necessary targets to build translation files with lrelease, it takes the following keyword arguments:
+This method generates the necessary targets to build translation files with lrelease, it takes no positional arguments, and the following keyword arguments:

- - `ts_files`, the list of input translation files produced by Qt's lupdate tool.
+ - `ts_files` (str | File)[], the list of input translation files produced by Qt's lupdate tool.
- - `install` when true, this target is installed during the install step (optional).
+ - `install` bool: when true, this target is installed during the install step (optional).
- - `install_dir` directory to install to (optional).
+ - `install_dir` string: directory to install to (optional).
- - `build_by_default` when set to true, to have this target be built by default, that is, when invoking `meson compile`; the default value is false (optional).
+ - `build_by_default` bool: when set to true, to have this target be built by default, that is, when invoking `meson compile`; the default value is false (optional).
- - `qresource` rcc source file to extract ts_files from; cannot be used with ts_files kwarg.
+ - `qresource` string: rcc source file to extract ts_files from; cannot be used with ts_files kwarg.
 Available since v0.56.0.
- - `rcc_extra_arguments`, any additional arguments to `rcc` (optional), when used with `qresource.
+ - `rcc_extra_arguments` string[]: any additional arguments to `rcc` (optional), when used with `qresource.
 Available since v0.56.0.

 Returns either: a list of custom targets for the compiled translations, or, if using a `qresource` file, a single custom target